Col-E/LL-Java-Zip/README.md

 - The file data of local file headers is not size bound by the file header's compressed size field.
 Instead, it uses the central directory header's declared size.
 - Class names are allowed to end in trailing `/` which most tools interpret as directories.

+## Additional features

+- Reads ZIP files using Unsafe backed mapped files.
+    - Using `FileChannel.map` yields `MappedByteBuffer` which uses `int` values, limiting files up to about 2GB
+    - Our `UnsafeMappedFile` implementation uses `long` which far exceeds the GB file size range

 ## Usage

 Maven dependency: